 Stay away from people who are suffering with a cold or coughing.
 Make sure they cover their mouths when sneezing and/or coughing.
 Remember, the common cold and flu are transferred from person to person in the air particles.

 5. Avoid alcohol

-Alcohol also has a direct detrimental effect on the immune cells themselves and therefore increases the vulnerability of the body to contract viruses such as the flu.
+Alcohol also has a direct detrimental effect on the immune cells themselves and therefore increases the vulnerability of the body to viruses.

 6. Get enough sleep